Clastify logo

 Image

-A primary halogenoalkane normally reacts by S_N2 because forming a primary carbocation is unfavourable, and the attacking nucleophile has fairly open access to the carbon.
-A tertiary halogenoalkane normally reacts by S_N1 because alkyl groups stabilize the tertiary carbocation, while backside attack is crowded.
+A primary halogenoalkane usually reacts by SN2S_{N}2: forming a primary carbocation is unfavourable, and the nucleophile has relatively open access to the carbon.
+A tertiary halogenoalkane usually reacts by SN1S_{N}1 because alkyl groups stabilize the tertiary carbocation, while backside attack is crowded.
 Secondary halogenoalkanes can follow either model, depending on conditions.

 Carbocation stability and inductive effects

-A positive inductive effect is electron donation through σ bonds from an alkyl group toward an electron-deficient centre.
-Alkyl groups help spread out the positive charge on a carbocation.
+A positive inductive effect is electron donation through σ\sigma bonds from an alkyl group toward an electron-deficient centre.
+Alkyl groups help spread the positive charge on a carbocation.
 Carbocation stability therefore follows:

 Energy profiles and models

-An S_N2 energy profile has one maximum because there is one transition state and no intermediate.
-An S_N1 energy profile has two maxima with a carbocation intermediate between them; the first maximum is usually higher because carbocation formation is the slow step.
+An SN2S_{N}2 energy profile has one maximum, since there is one transition state and no intermediate.
+An SN1S_{N}1 energy profile has two maxima with a carbocation intermediate between them; the first maximum is usually higher because carbocation formation is the slow step.

 Image

-S_N1 and S_N2 are models.
-They are useful because they connect structure, rate law, stereochemistry and mechanism.
-They aren’t magic labels: real secondary halogenoalkanes, mixed solvents and competing reactions may not behave as a perfect textbook case.
+SN1S_{N}1 and SN2S_{N}2 are models.
+They’re useful because they link structure, rate law, stereochemistry and mechanism.
+They are not magic labels: real secondary halogenoalkanes, mixed solvents and competing reactions may not behave like a perfect textbook case.

 The C–X bond controls the trend

 The identity of the leaving group affects the rate of nucleophilic substitution.
-For comparable halogenoalkanes, use the usual rate order:
+For comparable halogenoalkanes, the usual rate order is:

 Iodoalkanes react fastest; chloroalkanes are the slowest of these three.

 This mainly comes down to bond strength.
-The C–I bond is weaker than the C–Br bond, and the C–Br bond is weaker than the C–Cl bond, so C–I undergoes heterolytic fission more easily.
-When the bond to carbon is weaker, the halide ion leaves more readily.
+The C–I bond is weaker than the C–Br bond, and the C–Br bond is weaker than the C–Cl bond, so heterolytic fission of C–I happens more easily.
+When the bond to carbon is weaker, the halide ion is a better leaving group.

 Comparison of leaving group effects on substitution rate for RCl, RBr and RI.